Manchester United 'Class of 92' star on Huddersfield Town's Academy downgrade

 “Moving forward I don’t think it’s a bad thing at all,” admitted Thornley.

-“The bigger clubs such as Manchester United, Tottenham Hotspur, Manchester City, Arsenal, and Chelsea have so much talent they don’t know what to do with it.
+“The bigger clubs such as Manchester United, Tottenham Hotspur, Manchester City, Arsenal and Chelsea have so much talent they don’t know what to do with it.

 “Eventually whether they let them go, or other clubs come in for them, that is where Huddersfield can pounce – especially if they are still in the Premier League.”